drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Reproducibility and linearity

-Reproducibility is vitally important for any instrument.
-For spectrometers linearity is a pre-requisite for reproducibility.
-And of course, linearity is also a pre-requisite for important capabilities such as signal averaging.
-CCD spectrometers are historically challenged for linearity and reproducibility.
+As noted, reproducibility is vitally important for any instrument and for a spectrometer linearity is a pre-requisite for reproducibility.
+Of course, linearity is also a pre-requisite for important capabilities such as signal averaging.
+And CCD spectrometers are historically challenged for both linearity and reproducibility.
 We discuss this at length in the section titled [Linearity and Reproducibility in CCD Spectrometers](#on-linearity-and-reproducibility-in-ccd-spectrometers-with-data).
 We show examples in data collected from a commercial instrument and compare this to data from the present design where the results are linear.
 The data illustrate the relationship between linearity, reproducibility and being able to produce meaningful data.

 ### Construction of the spectrometer used for testing

 Construction of the spectrometer used for testing the new sensor is described below [(here)](#spectrometer-construction).
 We use a 1200/mm grating and 200μm entrance slit with a focal length of 2 1/4".
-Total cost of materials for the spectrometer is under $400, including the electronics (this repo), optics and mechanical parts.
+Total cost of materials for the spectrometer is under \$400, including the electronics (this repo), optics and mechanical parts.

 ### Controller